 Truth and Illusion:

-Revenge: completed, but I'm planning on doing major editing
+Revenge: Completed, but I'm planning on doing major editing eventually, because the amount of ellipses I used in that is appalling.

 Pet Peeves of fanfiction: Now, don't take this the wrong way.
 I absolutely love fanfiction, and I hate the stigma surrounding it, because it's helpful to many people in many ways.
 No matter what people say to me, I'm not going to stop writing, one-because my ideas won't stop coming, and two-I write for myself before I do anyone else.
 Despite my love for this however, I, like many others, have developed a few pet peeves concerning this entire thing.
 The following are in no particular order, by the way.
 I find them all to be equally irritating.